About Letter Boxed NYT Games

 Letter Boxed and NYT Games History

 The NYT Letter Boxed game was originally released in 2018.
 This was the same year as the NYT Spelling Bee, with both titles joining the NYT crossword puzzles.
+(We've got a great crossword helper, by the way.)
 The main goal for Letter Boxed designer Sam Von Ehren was for the game to fill a void that the NYTimes Crossword did not and could not fill.

 Though New York Times games still cater to the core audience who enjoy crossword puzzles, NYT Letter Boxed is much more accessible.
 It also appeals to a wider player base.
-Combined with the NYT Spelling Bee and Wordle, Letter Boxed acts as an entry point and an alternative to the more traditional NYT games.
+Combined with the finding NYT Spelling Bee answers and solving Wordle every day, Letter Boxed acts as an entry point and an alternative to the more traditional NYT games.

 The New York Times Games Family